Coursemology/coursemology2/CONTRIBUTING.md

 ## Themes
 Themes are provided by [themes_on_rails](https://github.com/yoolk/themes_on_rails).
 Coursemology uses standard Bootstrap 3 styles, so it is possible to theme Coursemology using any Bootstrap 3 template.

-As a result, `assets/styles/application.css` is empty.
-This is to allow you to specify your own styles in `themes/your-theme/styles/your-theme/all.css` by redefining Bootstrap-sass variables and then including Bootstrap.
+Bootstrap is included in `assets/styles/application.scss`.
+Coursemology's markup is semantically written, modulo extras that Bootstrap requires to work.
+Themes should therefore `@import 'application';` in their theme stylesheets, and override the base styles there.

 It also follows that because the application stylesheet has been deferred to themes, the base Coursemology application _cannot_ define an application template.
 Coursemology instead implements a